-How to Decide if You Have a Good Topic
+How to Decide If You Have a Good Topic

 To make sure you have a good topic, you need to determine what the meaning of that event or person was for you.
-To help you get ideas about the meaning and to decide whether this topic is a good choice, jot down some notes answering the following 5 questions:
+To help you get ideas about the meaning and to decide whether this topic is a good choice, jot down some notes answering the following five questions: